EMI Calculator: Home Loan EMI Guide 2026

 Fixed vs Floating Interest Rates

-Fixed rate: Your EMI stays the same for the entire tenure.
-Good when rates are expected to rise.
-Typically 0.5-1% higher than floating.
+Fixed rate: Your EMI stays constant for the entire tenure.
+You’re protected if rates rise.
+The trade-off: fixed rates are typically 0.5–1% higher than floating at the time you borrow.

 Floating rate: Linked to RBI’s repo rate (via MCLR or EBLR).
-EMI changes when rates change.
-Good when rates are expected to fall.
-Most home loans in India are floating.
+When the RBI cuts rates, your EMI should come down — your bank passes on the benefit, though not always immediately.
+Most home loans in India are on floating rates.

-If you prepay ₹5 lakh against that ₹50L home loan at year 2, you save approximately ₹12-15 lakh in total interest and shorten the tenure by 3-4 years — provided your loan has no prepayment penalty (floating-rate loans can’t charge prepayment penalties per RBI rules).
+If you prepay ₹5 lakh against that ₹50L home loan in year 2, you save approximately ₹12–15 lakh in total interest and cut the loan tenure by 3–4 years.
+And per RBI rules, floating-rate retail loans cannot carry prepayment penalties — so you don’t lose anything by prepaying early.

-Rule of thumb: Prepaying in the first third of your loan saves the most money, because that’s when interest dominates your EMI.
+Rule of thumb: Prepaying in the first third of your loan tenure saves the most.
+That’s the window when interest dominates each EMI.
+A ₹5 lakh prepayment in year 2 does far more than the same prepayment in year 16.

 Common Mistakes

 - Choosing tenure based on EMI affordability alone.
-A longer tenure feels cheaper monthly but nearly doubles your total cost.
+A longer tenure feels comfortable month-to-month but can nearly double your total repayment cost.

 - Not comparing APR.
-Banks advertise the interest rate but processing fees, GST, and insurance bundled with the loan push the true cost higher.
-Always calculate the effective APR.
+Banks advertise the interest rate, but processing fees, GST, and bundled insurance push the true borrowing cost higher.
+Always ask for the effective APR before signing.

 - Ignoring the step-up option.
-If your income is expected to grow, a step-up EMI plan lets you pay less now and more later — great for young professionals.
+If your income is expected to grow, a step-up EMI plan lets you start lower and increase payments over time.
+Good fit for young professionals who expect salary hikes.

 - Prepaying too late.
-Prepayments in year 15 of a 20-year loan save almost nothing.
-Prepay in years 1-7 for maximum impact.
+Prepayments in year 15 of a 20-year loan save almost nothing — you’ve already paid the bulk of the interest.
+Prepay in years 1–7 for real impact.

 FAQs

 Q: Can EMI be reduced without prepaying?
-Yes — refinance (balance transfer) to a lender offering a lower rate, or negotiate with your existing bank to revise your rate when the repo rate drops.
+Yes — refinance with a lender offering a lower rate, or negotiate with your current bank when the repo rate drops.
+Balance transfers cost money (processing fees, legal charges) but can be worth it if the rate difference is 0.5% or more.

 Q: Are EMIs tax-deductible?
 Only home loan EMIs.
 Principal repayment qualifies for Section 80C (up to ₹1.5L) under the old regime.
-Interest qualifies for Section 24(b) (up to ₹2L for self-occupied).
-Neither is allowed under the new regime except in specific cases.
+Interest is deductible under Section 24(b) (up to ₹2L for self-occupied property).
+Neither benefit is available under the new tax regime, with limited exceptions.

 Use Our EMI Calculator

-Our EMI Calculator lets you see the full amortization schedule, compare multiple tenure scenarios side-by-side, and visualize how your interest-to-principal ratio shifts over time.
-Pair it with the Compound Interest Calculator to model whether prepaying or investing the difference serves you better.
+Our EMI Calculator shows the full amortization schedule, lets you compare multiple tenure scenarios side by side, and visualizes how your interest-to-principal ratio shifts year by year.
+Pair it with the Compound Interest Calculator to model whether prepaying your loan or investing the difference gives you a better outcome.

 Related Reading